networking101/microcorruption/Chernobyl/README.md

 Before we move on, make sure everything above makes sense.
 If anything isn't clear, take the time to fully reverse this program and understand what each function does.
 Complete knowledge is necessary to craft a working exploit.

 ## Solution
 Now that we know how the program works, we can move onto exploitation.
 From the explanation above it is clear a heap overflow exists in the hash table.
 Each index can only store 5 entries but we can add 11 entries before the hash table expands.
 The heap buffers are contiguous so an overflow of one buffer will overwrite the previous pointer, next pointer, and size of the next heap buffer.
-See [Addis Ababa](https://github.com/networking101/microcorruption/tree/main/Addis%20Ababa) for an explaination on how the heap is managed.
+See [Algiers](https://github.com/networking101/microcorruption/tree/main/Algiers) for an explaination on how the heap is managed.

 So we need 6 entries in the same hash table index to overwrite the next allocated buffers pointers and size.
 It turns out that the same username and pin can be sent if the username is at least 16 characters long.
 Lets start by overwritting a heap buffer's metadata.
 Send `new AAAAAAAAAAAAAAAA 0` 6 times.